Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Sensitivity to pre-SN neutrinos in KamLAND and SK

 \subsection{Analysis strategies}

 The general analysis strategy for each experiment is as follows.
 A rapid increase in the candidate event rate is sought without explicit reference to any of the pre-SN neutrino models.
 In each experiment, the background rate is measured over a relatively long period (30 days or more) using recent data, in order to reduce the effects of random fluctuations in the data.
-An analysis window of a few hours is used to measure the observed event rate for the purpose of searching for signal events.
+A sliding analysis window of a few hours is used to measure the observed event rate for the purpose of searching for signal events.
 The detection significance is calculated by comparing the observed event rate to the expected background rate.
 In other words, a test of significance is performed, with the null hypothesis being that the observed event rate is consistent with the expected background rate within the sampling error.

-KamLAND and SK are in rather different experimental conditions, such as target mass, detection energy threshold, background rates, and duty cycle, etc. These factors affect the choices of background time window and analysis time window.
+Although KamLAND and SK are at nearly identical locations, they are in rather different experimental conditions, such as target mass, detection energy threshold, background rates, and duty cycle, etc. These factors affect the choices of background time window and analysis time window.
 SK chooses a 30-day background time window, while KamLAND's choice is a longer 90-day background time window due to its lower background rate.
 The analysis time windows are chosen based on the principle of achieving the longest warning time.
 As a result, KamLAND has chosen an optimal time window of 24~hours.
-For SK, the time window was optimized to 12~hours, maximizing the warning time for Betelgeuse-like models and reducing the impact that potential interruption in DAQ and calibration work in the detector has in the pre-SN alert system.
+For SK, the time window was optimized to 12~hours, maximizing the warning time for Betelgeuse-like models and reducing the impact that potential interruptions in DAQ and calibration work in the detector may have in the pre-SN alert system.

-To evaluate the significance, the following steps are applied.
-Both experiments are considered as Poisson counting experiments.
-Let $N(t)$ be the number of candidates observed in the analysis time window at time $t$.
-Since only an excess of the event rate appears to be signal-like, the $p$-value at $t$ is defined as
+In this analysis, both experiments are considered as Poisson counting experiments, and their Poisson likelihoods $\mathcal{L}_{\mathrm{SK}}$ and $\mathcal{L}_{\mathrm{KL}}$ are constructed.
+The subscripts SK and KL denote Super-Kamiokande and KamLAND, respectively.
+The Poisson likelihood for each experiment can be written as

-where $B$ is the measured number of background in the background time window and is normalized to the analysis time window.
-The significance $Z(t)$ is given by
+where the subscript $\mathrm{x}$ can be SK or KL. $N_{\mathrm{x}}$ is the observed number of events within the sliding analysis time window.
+The term $\lambda_{\mathrm{x}}$, being the expected number of events, is given by